theresamaier/2022ws_do_tm/Blog_content.md

     - **Referral:** Do users tell others?
 (Growth metric)
 8. Implement SCALE and IDEAS
     - **MTP:** Formulate an MTP in a particular problem space, one that all founders feel passionate about.
-    - **Staff on Demand:** Use contractors, SoD platforms wherever possible; keep FTEs to a minimum.
+    - **Staff on Demand:** Use contractors wherever possible; keep FTEs to a minimum.
     - **Community & Crowd:** Validate idea in MTP communities.
 Get product feedback.
 Find co-founders, contractors and experts.
 Use crowdfunding and crowdsourcing to validate market demand and as a marketing technique.
     - **Algorithms:** Identify data streams that can be automated and help with product development.
 Implement cloud-based and open source machine and deep learning to increase insights.
     - **Leveraged Assets:** Do NOT acquire assets.
 Use cloud computing, TechShop for product development.
     - **Engagement:** Design product with engagement in mind.
 Gather all user interactions.
 Gamify where possible.
 Create a digital reputational system of users and suppliers to build trust and community.
-Use incentive prizes to engage crowd and create buzz. - Interfaces: Design custom processes for managing SCALE; do not automate until you’re ready to scale.
+Use incentive prizes to engage crowd and create buzz.
+    - **Interfaces:** Design custom processes for managing SCALE; do not automate until you’re ready to scale.
     - **Dashboards:** Set up OKR and value, serendipity, and growth metrics dashboards; do not implement value metrics until product finalized (see Step 10).
     - **Experimentation:** Establish culture of experimentation and constant iteration.
 Be willing to fail and pivot as needed.
     - **Autonomy:** Implement lite version of Holacracy.
 Start with the General Company Circle as a first step; then move onto governance meetings.
 Implement the GitHub technical and organizational model with radical openness, transparency and permission.